 Are you always forgetting your keys when you leave the house?
 The Yale Assure Lock SL could help; it's a key-free smart lock that comes with an August Connect module that wirelessly connects the lock to your Wi-Fi and the August app.
 This also provides support for controlling the lock from Apple HomeKit, Alexa and Google Assistant devices, so you can control or check the lock from an Amazon Echo, a Google Home or your smartphone.
 As long as you remember the code, you'll never get locked out, which is why this is one of the best smart locks you can get that doesn't need a key.

 The Assure Lock is a smart, well-designed lock that has a minimalist front panel with a touchpad.
-This lock is is available in three finishes: Satin Nickel, Oil-Rubbed Bronze and Polished Brass, all of which have a smart, clean design that works well on a painted or stained-wood door.
-They are more minimalist than designer, though.
+This lock is is available in four finishes: Satin Nickel, Oil-Rubbed Bronze Black, and Polished Brass, all of which have a smart, clean design that works well on a painted or stained-wood door.

 The keypad lights up when you touch it, but it does not offer a manual key option.
 It's a chatty little device, offering beeps and voice prompts that tell you what's going on.
 Touch the keypad, and it chirps when the keypad lights up.
 Take too long to enter a keycode, and it primly announces, "Time expired."

 One thing that we did notice is that it often took a couple of touches to wake up the touch screen.
 To save battery, the lock goes into a standby mode after a few minutes without any interaction, to be awoken by a touch on the touchpad.
 This doesn't always work, though, as we found that it often needed a couple of touches or a palm touch to wake up.